godrobot/json/docs/app-builder/format/styles/section-background.md

 ## Overview

-Section backgrounds support multiple layers that are rendered from bottom to top.
+Section backgrounds support multiple layers that are rendered visually from bottom to top.
 Each layer can be configured independently, allowing for complex visual effects by combining colors, images, videos, patterns, overlays, effects, and masks.

 ---

 ## Background Layers

-Background layers are rendered in order from bottom to top.
+Background layers are specified in the array from top to bottom (first item = top layer, last item = bottom layer).
 The layers are automatically sorted so that:
-- **Overlay** is rendered on top (last)
+- **Overlay** is rendered on top (highest priority)
-- **Color** is rendered at the bottom (first)
+- **Color** is rendered at the bottom (lowest priority)

-**Supported Layer Types (rendering order from top to bottom):**
+**Supported Layer Types (priority order from top to bottom):**
 1. **Overlay** - Color overlay with opacity (rendered on top)
 2. **Mask** - Mask overlay with responsive values
 3. **Effect** - Animated effects (gradient, particles, etc.)